tjaensch/Spark_NLP_Topic_Modeling/README.md

 # Spark_NLP_Topic_Modeling
-Code repo for "Quick Topic Modeling with Spark NLP and Colab" Medium post
+Code repo for "Quick Topic Modeling with Spark NLP and Colab" post on Medium.